askap-vast/vast-tools/VASTDROPBOX.md

 ```
 get_vast_pilot_dbx.py --files-list to_download.txt --output VAST_DOWNLOAD
 ```
 This will place these files in `VAST_DOWNLOAD`.
 The directory structure will be mimiced.
+You can still apply flags to this method if you want to filter your own list.